olegkoval/magento2-regenerate_url_rewrites/README.md

 * to make sure that the enabled module is properly registered, run 'setup:upgrade':
 >`$> php bin/magento setup:upgrade`

-* [if needed] re-deploy static view files:
+* [if needed] re-compile code and re-deploy static view files:
+>`$> php bin/magento setup:di:compile`
 >`$> php bin/magento setup:static-content:deploy`

 ## HOW TO USE IT:
-* to regenerate URL rewrites of all products in all stores (only products) set entity type to "product":
+* to regenerate Url Rewrites of all products in all stores (only products) set entity type to "product":
 >`$> php bin/magento ok:urlrewrites:regenerate --entity-type=product`

 because `product` entity type is default - you can skip it:
 >`$> php bin/magento ok:urlrewrites:regenerate`

-* to regenerate URL rewrites of all categories\*\* in all stores set entity type to "category":
->`$> php bin/magento ok:urlrewrites:regenerate --entity-type=category`

-\*\* take into account that this is a heavy process, see section "INFO".

-* to regenerate URL rewrites in the specific store view (e.g.: store view id is "2") use option `--store-id`:
+* to regenerate Url Rewrites in the specific store view (e.g.: store view id is "2") use option `--store-id`:
 >`$> php bin/magento ok:urlrewrites:regenerate --store-id=2`

-* to regenerate URL rewrites of specific product use option `product-id` (e.g.: product ID is "122"):
+* to regenerate Url Rewrites of some specific product then use option `product-id` (e.g.: product ID is "122"):
 >`$> php bin/magento ok:urlrewrites:regenerate --entity-type=product --product-id=122`

 or
 >`$> php bin/magento ok:urlrewrites:regenerate --product-id=122`

-* to regenerate URL rewrites of specific products range use option `products-range` (e.g.: regenerate for all products with ID between "101" and "152"):
+* to regenerate Url Rewrites of specific products range then use option `products-range` (e.g.: regenerate for all products with ID between "101" and "152"):
 >`$> php bin/magento ok:urlrewrites:regenerate --entity-type=product --products-range=101-152`

 \* if in the range you have a gap of ID's (in range 101-152 products with ID's 110, 124, 150 not exists) - do not worry, script handle this.